 Underestimating content creation

 Clients often underestimate the time and effort required for content creation.
 Developing high-quality, engaging, and SEO-friendly content can be time-consuming.
 Delays in content submission can hold up the entire website development process.
-If you require multi language support, multiply this by the number of languages that you require.
+If you require multi-language support, multiply this by the number of languages you need.

 Overlooking backup and recovery plans

 Website data loss can be disastrous for a business.
-You should ensure that proper backup and recovery plans are in place to safeguard your website and its data.
+You should ensure proper backup and recovery plans to safeguard your website and its data.

 Overlooking ongoing maintenance